n4er/Database-ERD/README.md

-Added the diagram for the company's ERD system
+Added the diagram for the company's ERD system as well as the relational diagram between them and moved the primary and foreign keys